kkamara/kkamara/README.md

 Favourite football team: Arsenal.

 [Free Text To Speech Reader Online](https://ttsreader.com).
-I use that to listen to articles and tutorials.
+I use that to listen to articles, books and tutorials.

 [YouTube Video and Audio Downloader Online](https://www.ytbvideoly.com/d10-home/).